The view of port with ferries in the dunset colours

 Other ferry routes from Italy to Croatia

-Off-season, there is only one ferry route from Italy to Croatia: Ancona to Split.
+In the off-season, there is only one ferry route from Italy to Croatia: Ancona to Split.

 During the season (from April to October), there are more ferry routes between Italy and Croatia.
-Which means you can take a ferry from Ancona to Zadar, from Ancona to Hvar island or from Bari to Dubrovnik.
+Which means you can take a ferry from Ancona to Zadar, from Ancona to Hvar Island or from Bari to Dubrovnik.
 Those 3 are car ferries.

-No, at the moment, there is no ferry between Venice and Split or Dubrovnik.
+At the moment, there is no ferry between Venice and Split or Dubrovnik.

 Firstly note that Venice has 2 airports: Marco Polo (the closer one) and Treviso Airport.